Q2 2026 Newsletter

 The Alpha Omega Connection

-As we come towards the end of 2025, we're excited to share the latest updates, news, and events from The Alpha Omega Clinic.
+We're excited to share the latest updates, news, and events from The Alpha Omega Clinic.

 This newsletter is your guide to staying informed about our services, seminars, and way we can support your health and wellness journey.